APogue/APogue.github.io/_includes/sections/Intro.md

 If you use this post or any other blog post on my website for your own projects, all that I ask is that you please cite my work.

 As a side note, the website is still in beta and I haven't worked all the bugs out yet.
 Things aren't working perfectly, some links may take an extra click here and there.
-I also just noticed the very slow page load, when I serve the page locally I don't run into that issue.
-I'll have to compress some media and/or optimize some code.
-Apologies in advance!
+Also the media has been compressed but please be patient and allow all of it to load.
+I'm working on faster loading times and will update when ready.
+Thanks for your patience.